-- The updated NIP endorsed and submitted by the Government to the SC COP; - Participating stakeholders able to manage the additional POPs with newly developed technical skills, expertise and awareness.
+- The updated National Implementation Plan (NIP) endorsed and submitted by the Government to the Stockholm Convention Conference of Parties (COP); - Participating stakeholders able to manage the additional POPs with newly developed technical skills, expertise and awareness.

 C. DESCRIBE THE ENABLING ACTIVITY AND INSTITUTIONAL FRAMEWORK FOR PROJECT